Africana Studies

 AFR 201 Colloquium: Methods of Inquiry in Africana Studies (4 Credits)

 Designed to introduce students to the methods of inquiry used for research in Africana Studies.
-Through intensive study of a single topic (past examples: Toni Morrison's Beloved, the American South, The Black Seventies) students will consider the formation of the field, engage canonical texts, attend lectures and learn from scholars whose work is based in a variety of disciplines.
-Focus will be on the challenges and opportunities made possible by doing multi- and interdisciplinary research: how and why scholars ask and approach research questions and have conversations with each other.
-Students may explore and develop their own research project. {S}
+Through intensive study of a single topic (past examples: Toni Morrison's Beloved, the American South, The Black Seventies) students consider the formation of the field, engage canonical texts, attend lectures and learn from scholars whose work is based in a variety of disciplines.
+Focus is on the challenges and opportunities made possible by doing multi- and interdisciplinary research: how and why scholars ask and approach research questions and have conversations with each other.
+Students may explore and develop their own research project.
+Enrollment limited to 18. {S}

 Fall, Spring, Variable

-AFR 202aa Topics in Africana Studies-Anthropology and the African Diaspora (4 Credits)
+AFR 202aa Colloquium: Topics in Africana Studies-Anthropology and the African Diaspora (4 Credits)

 The African continent’s place as the cradle of humanity has made it central to Anthropology.
 However, Anthropology’s imperial origins have long put it at odds with the people of the African Diaspora.
 This course examines the complexities of the relationship between Anthropology and the African Diaspora.
-The course explores the African Diaspora as space, place and identity; critically examines Anthropology’s history; explores the discipline’s core theories and thinkers; broadens students' thinking of the discipline’s canon; and examines key ethnographies of and from the African diaspora.
-Enrollment limited to 50. {S}
+The course explores the African Diaspora as space, place, and identity; critically examines Anthropology’s history; explores the discipline’s core theories and thinkers; broadens students' thinking of the discipline’s canon; and examines key ethnographies of and from the African diaspora.
+Restrictions: AFR 202 may be taken for credit a total of three times with a different topic.
+Enrollment limited to 20. {S}

 Fall, Spring, Variable

-AFR 202am Topics in Africana Studies-Art, Activism and Media (4 Credits)
+AFR 202am Colloquium: Topics in Africana Studies-Art, Activism and Media (4 Credits)

 Fall, Spring, Variable

-AFR 202ba Topics in Africana Studies-The Black Archive (4 Credits)
+AFR 202ba Colloquium: Topics in Africana Studies-The Black Archive (4 Credits)

-Why has the construction of archives that center on the experiences of people of African descent been so critical to black political, cultural, and social life?
-What do black archives look like and what do they offer us?
-How do they expand the way we consider archives in general?
+Why has the construction of archives that center on the experiences of people of African descent been so critical to black political, cultural and social life?
+What do black archives look like and what do they offer?
+How do they expand the way archives are considered in general?
 This course seeks to address these questions by examining the conception and development of black archives, primarily, although not exclusively, as they arose in the United States across the twentieth century.
+Restrictions: AFR 202 may be taken for credit a total of three times with a different topic.
 Enrollment limited to 20. {H}

 Fall, Spring, Variable